 Think of 2 friends:

-How long after you met was it you decided you could trust them?
+How long did it take for you to decide to trust them after you first met?
 What was it that made you connect with them?

 Think of one person you don’t trust/get along with: